rustwasm/book/src/game-of-life/introduction.md

-# Conway's Game of Life
+# Tutorial: Conway's Game of Life

-This is a longer-form tutorial that incrementally implements [Conway's Game of Life][gol] in Rust and WebAssembly.
+This is a tutorial that implements [Conway's Game of Life][gol] in Rust and WebAssembly.

 [gol]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life